 The skills component targets the softer skills and assesses them using an evaluation tool given to everyone involved in the project.
 Lastly, the aptitudes evaluate the core characteristics of the project manager through a battery of psychological tests.

 Before we received the results, it was clear that the knowledge and skills categories would improve over the course of the program, but aptitudes were core to the individual and could not be easily changed without a major environmental change and 5 to 10 years of time.

 Given that, we were not sure what trends would develop in the years to come related to aptitudes and the ultimate profile for a good project management.

 Hundreds of assessments later, the profile for a good project manager looks like this.

 Good project managers must be people-oriented.
-They must enjoy interacting with people, recognise emotions in others, and empathise with others.
+They must enjoy interacting with people, recognize emotions in others, and empathize with others.